-ARTICLE 6 NON-DISCRIMINATION
+ARTICLE 7 NON-DISCRIMINATION

-Neither the City nor the Union shall discriminate against any employee due to that employee's membership, non-membership, participation, lack of participation, or activities on behalf of, or his refraining from activity on behalf of the Union.
+A. Neither the City nor the Union shall discriminate against any employee due to that employee's membership, non-membership, participation, lack of participation, or activities on behalf of, or in refraining from activity on behalf of the Union.

-ARTICLE 7 LEAVE OF ABSENCE
+ARTICLE 8 LEAVE OF ABSENCE

-A. The City, in its sole and exclusive discretion, may grant the privilege of an unpaid leave of absence for good cause to a permanent employee for a period not to exceed six (6) months at any one time, provided that the employee has been employed by the City on a continuous basis for at least two (2) years.
-An employee who desires a leave of absence must submit a written request to his/her supervisor at least one (1) month prior to the beginning of the requested leave, setting forth (1) the reason for the leave of absence and (2) the reason for the length of the time requested.
-A leave of absence shall not be granted in order for any employee to work at another job.
-In the event an employee on leave of absence is found to be working at another job, the approval for the leave shall be immediately revoked and the employee shall be subject to disciplinary action, up to and including discharge.
+A. The City, in its sole and exclusive discretion, may grant the privilege of an unpaid leave of absence for good cause to permanent employee for as period not to exceed six (6) months at any one time, provided that the employee has been employed by the City on as continuous basis for at least two (2) years.
+An employee who desires as leave of absence must submit as written request to his/her supervisor at least one (1) month prior to the beginning of the requested leave, setting forth (1) the reason for the leave of absence and (2) the reason for the length of the time requested.
+A leave of absence shall not be granted in order for an employee to work at another job, except if the other job is within the organization of the City of Jersey City.
+The phrase "organization of the City of Jersey City" does not include, and shall not be construed to include, autonomous agencies of the City of Jersey City.
+In the event an employee on leave of absence is found to be working at another job, the approval for the leave of absence shall be immediately revoked and the employee shall be subject to disciplinary action, up to and including discharge.

-B. Such leaves of absence may be renewed for good cause for an additional period not to exceed six (6) months, upon the employee's written request, only by formal recommendation of the Division Head and approval of the appointing authority, in the sole and exclusive discretion of the City.
+B. Such leaves of absence may be renewed for good cause for an additional period not to exceed six (6) months upon the employee's written request, only by formal recommendation of the Division Head and approval of the appointing authority, in the sole exclusive discretion of the City.